ecollectivedao/OP-RFP-60/README.md

 The primary goal is to maintain a curated list of attestations for granting or revoking the "Have the right to endorse proposals" status to Delegates who possess significant voting power ( >= 0.25% of the total voting supply).

-It's also possible to configure the voting power through the config.ts file to adapt to changing governance needs.
+It is possible to configure the voting power through the config.ts file to adapt to changing governance needs.
+The pooling is automatically done every 5 seconds, this can also be set up in the config.ts file.
+With the Supervisor it is possible to create, and revoke attestations, and check if there is active suspension.

 See more details in [The Optimism RFP #60](https://github.com/ethereum-optimism/ecosystem-contributions/issues/60)